SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 then ("careful", "behind you", "take cover" gestures) for serious play, and then some gestures to have fun with, such as dances and other miscellaneous things (e.g. Flex, Nod etc).

+ 6. (4)[Unconfirmed] Robbing/Mugging ->
+A feature that can bring a lot of fun to the game either single player or coop, would be the ability to rob people and places.
+Starting from robbing a pedestrian -> a store -> a bank.
+Each would have their own risks and rewards.
+Not much news on this yet, please let me know if you have any ideas for it!

 - *Map and Zones:*
 -